digipolisantwerp/swagger_aspnetcore/README.md

 # Digipolis Swagger library

 Digipolis Antwerp uses the [Swagger](https://swagger.io) library for API documentation.
-Our library adds a Swagger startup extension that, by default, adds custom Digipolis filters & operators that follow the [Digipolis API guidelines](https://acpaas-api.digipolis.be#/).
+Our library adds a Swagger startup extension that, by default, adds custom Digipolis operator filters that follow the [Digipolis API guidelines](https://acpaas-api.digipolis.be#/).

 ## Table of Contents